farmerbb/Taskbar/lib/README.md

 * If aapt complains about any resource conflicts, you may need to exclude the `com.google.android.material:material` transitive dependency from libtaskbar inside your build.gradle file.

+* libtaskbar currently does not support launchers with a targetSdkVersion of 30 or higher.
+For now, please set your targetSdkVersion back to 29 in order to use libtaskbar.

 ### Example implementation

 An example implementation of libtaskbar using Lawnchair is available at https://github.com/farmerbb/libtaskbar-Lawnchair-Example.

 You can also download a prebuilt APK here: https://github.com/farmerbb/libtaskbar-Lawnchair-Example/releases

+### Changelog

+**v2.0.0**
+* Includes all changes from Taskbar 6.0
+* The "Enable freeform windows" developer option is now required, in addition to "Force desktop mode"

+_Known issues:_
+* libtaskbar currently does not support launchers with a targetSdkVersion of 30 or higher

+**v1.0.1**
+* Includes all changes from Taskbar 5.0.1
+* Migrated to AndroidX

+**v1.0.0**
+* Initial release, based off of Taskbar 5.0